LonelyRick/AIOpenScience/README.md

 Esta es la librería para la clase Artificial Intelligence And Open Science In Research Software Engineering

+This code analyzes a series of input papers though Grobid and returns a Wordcloud based on the abstract, a list of all the links inside of the paper and a bar graph with the number of figures per paper.

 # How to use locally

 In order to use it locally :